giantswarm/docs/src/content/advanced/spot-instances/azure/ondemand-fallback/index.md

 Make sure there are no other node pools in the cluster.

-Finally, once you have create the cluster and the two node pools, take note of their IDs.
+Finally, once you have created the cluster and the two node pools, take note of their IDs.
 You will need them in the next steps.

 ## Autoscaler expander configuration